 Boston College part-time MBA students must complete 30 credits of core courses and 27 credits of electives to graduate.
 Additionally, part-time MBA students are eligible for advanced standing if they have completed prior coursework in a core subject or hold a professional certification, such as the CPA or CFA.

 Applied or experiential learning also plays a large role in the Carroll School MBA experience.
 Students are afforded myriad opportunities to learn from industry practitioners and gain exposure to real-world business problems.
 Through the International Consulting Project elective course, for example, students have traveled to China and Peru to complete consulting engagements for real clients.
 As part of the Warren Buffett and Berkshire Hathaway Field Experience, select students travel to Omaha to meet Buffett and tour Berkshire Hathaway.
 For students interested in technology, the school hosts weeklong “TechTreks” to New York City, Silicon Valley, and Seattle to participate in master’s classes with some of the industry’s leading executives.

 Given Boston College’s Jesuit roots, a final requirement for graduation is the completion of 20 hours of community service.

 Part-Time MBA Rankings

-The Carroll School has 160 students into its part-time MBA class.
-The class average GMAT score was 647.
-Part-time students averaged 5.5 years of full-time work experience prior to matriculation and were on average 29-years old.
+The 2022 class entering the part-time program had an average GMAT score of 640.
+Part-time students averaged 4.6 years of full-time work experience prior to matriculation and were on average 28-years old.